Linear-time logics -- a coalgebraic perspective: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have described a uniform approach to defining linear time fixpoint logics for systems that incorporate branching behaviour, and have proved the equivalence of the step-wise semantics of these logics with an alternative path-based semantics, akin to those employed by standard linear time logics.
-Our approach is uniform in the semiring $S$ and yields the standard path-based semantics for non-deterministic and probabilistic systems -- see Remark~\ref{rem-existing-semantics}.
-While the equivalence result motivates the use of the term "linear time" to describe our logics, the step-wise semantics is more appealing given its direct connection to automata over infinite structures.
-(We refer the reader to \cite{CirsteaSH17} for a detailed account of this connection, including semantics-preserving translations from formulas to automata and back.)
-We have also provided a semantic characterisation of logical equivalence, using the notion of linear time behaviour, thereby further substantiating the terminology "linear time".
-Finally, we have showed how, by slightly varying the coalgebraic type, one obtains logics with offsetting, to which the previously mentioned results generalise.
+We described a generic approach to defining linear-time fixpoint logics for state-based systems that incorporate branching behaviour, and proved the equivalence of the step-wise semantics for these logics with an alternative path-based semantics, akin to those employed by existing linear-time logics.
+This required generalising standard measure-theory concepts and results to measures valued in a partial semiring.
+Our approach is uniform in this semiring, can recover standard path-based semantics for existing logics interpreted over non-deterministic and probabilistic systems (see Example~\ref{ex:ltl}), and also instantiates to new settings (resource-aware systems and tree-shaped linear behaviours).
+The equivalence of the two semantics motivates the use of the term "linear-time" to describe our logics.
+We also introduced a semantic notion of linear-time distance between states of coalgebras with branching, and showed that this coincides with a logical distance induced by our logics.

-Future work will explore generalising the results of this paper also to coalgebras of type $F \circ \T_S$ (as considered e.g.~in \cite{JACOBS2015}) and beyond.
+Future work will explore generalising these results to coalgebras of type $F \circ \T_S$ (as considered e.g.~in \cite{JACOBS2015}) and beyond.
+We will also study extensions of our logics that incorporate a notion of \emph{offset} (in the case of the tropical semiring, this would instantiate to resource gains), as considered in \cite{Cirstea19}, as well as extensions to coalgebraic types which incorporate multiple types of branching.